The Yahoo KONtx Toolbox contains the common user interface elements and behaviors used in building apps. The purpose of the Yahoo KONtx Toolbox is to:

-This file is included by each TV App and defines the elements, components, controls, and behaviors of Yahoo! objects used
+This file is included by each TV App and defines the elements, components, controls, and behaviors of Yahoo objects used for

 The call stack for KONtx Framework development is illustrated below: